Boscobrand/trailblazers-backend/README.md

 ## PROJECT MANAGEMENT

 The team followed daily SCRUM protocols and met for 15 minutes a day to discuss the achievements, the day ahead, and any obstacles we were encountering.
-GIT PROJECTS was utilized to manage tasks and assignments, and the team operated on a FEATURE BRANCH GIT WORKFLOW  The team was committed to the highly collaborative project, and as SCRUM LEAD I was equally committed to the process as well.
+GIT PROJECTS was utilized to manage tasks and assignments, and the team operated on a FEATURE BRANCH GIT WORKFLOW  The team was committed to the highly collaborative project, and as SCRUM MANAGER I was equally committed to the process as well.

 Our initial timeline estimate was fairly accurate.
 We did encounter an issue with one service provider that caused a delay that pushed us back about a day behind schedule unexpectedly.